Sting (musician): 1998–2005: Brand New Day and soundtrack work

-A period of relative musical inactivity followed from 1997, before Sting eventually re-emerged in September 1999, with a new album Brand New Day, which gave him two more UK Top 20 hits in the title track "Brand New Day" (a UK No. 13 hit featuring Stevie Wonder on harmonica) and "Desert Rose" (a UK No. 15 hit).
+A period of relative musical inactivity followed from 1997, before Sting eventually re-emerged in September 1999, with a new album Brand New Day, which gave him two more UK Top 20 hits in the title track "Brand New Day" (a UK number 13 hit featuring Stevie Wonder on harmonica) and "Desert Rose" (a UK number 15 hit).
 The album went Triple Platinum by January 2001.
 In 2000, he won Grammy Awards for Brand New Day and the song of the same name.
 At the awards ceremony, he performed "Desert Rose" with his collaborator on the album version, Cheb Mami.

 In 2000, the soundtrack for The Emperor's New Groove was released with complete songs from the previous version of the film.
 The final single used to promote the film, "My Funny Friend and Me", was Sting's first nomination for an Academy Award for Best Song.

 In February 2001, he won another Grammy for "She Walks This Earth (Soberana Rosa)" on A Love Affair: The Music Of Ivan Lins.
 His "After the Rain Has Fallen" made it into the Top 40.
 His next project was a live album at his villa in Figline Valdarno, released as a CD and DVD as well as being broadcast on the internet.
 The CD and DVD were to be entitled On Such a Night and intended to feature re-workings of Sting favourites such as "Roxanne" and "If You Love Somebody Set Them Free".
 The concert, scheduled for 11 September 2001, was altered due to the terrorist attacks in America that day.
 The webcast shut after one song (a reworked version of "Fragile"), after which Sting let the audience decide whether to continue the show.
 They decided to go ahead and the album and DVD appeared in November as ...All This Time, dedicated "to all those who lost their lives on that day".
 He performed "Fragile" with Yo-Yo Ma and the Mormon Tabernacle Choir during the opening ceremonies of the 2002 Winter Olympics in Salt Lake City, Utah, US.